karan-parekh/DNA-Sequencing/README.md

 2. It may take several minutes to complete all the calculations, depending on size of your input files

 ### Areas of improvement:
-1. Need to develop a an efficient algorithm for faster processing
+1. Need to develop an efficient algorithm for faster processing
-2. Need to implement Idempotence
+2. Need to implement Memoization